2020 LSU Tigers softball team

-The 2020 LSU Tigers softball team represents Louisiana State University in the 2020 NCAA Division I softball season.
-The Tigers play their home games at Tiger Park.
+The 2020 LSU Tigers softball team represented Louisiana State University in the 2020 NCAA Division I softball season.
+The Tigers played their home games at Tiger Park.
 The 2020 softball season was cut short due to the 2020 Covid-19 Pandemic.
-As a result LSU had not played any conference games when the season ended on March 11, 2020.
+As a result, LSU had not played any conference games when the season ended on March 11, 2020.
 One notable highlight of the season was the program's first ever 7-inning perfect game thrown by Maribeth Gorsuch in a 4-0 victory over the Belmont Bruins on February 22, 2020.

 Previous season

 The Tigers finished the 2019 season 43–19 overall, and 14–10 in the SEC to finish in a tie for second in the conference.
 The Tigers hosted a regional during the 2019 NCAA Division I softball tournament and later advanced to the Minneapolis Super Regional against Minnesota.
 The Tigers were defeated by the Golden Gophers 0 games to 2 as Minnesota advanced to the WCWS.